eurostat/NLP4Stat/KD model/readme.md

   * The Categories Taxonomy.
 * NLP4StatRef-Mapping_20210402.xlsx: the mappings used for the implementation, together with status indications.
 * NLP4StatRef-ResourceType-skos_20210402.rdf: a draft authority list for the NLP4StatRef KD.
-  * Because of parsing problems with Dublin core ontologies in Protégé, not yet associated with ontologies or documented.
-As soon as this parsing problems are resolved, a first major version will be created.
 * NLP4StatRef-Estat-4.owl: A first version of the ontology.